StationPlaylist.com

 How do I schedule advertisements?

 Creator is primarily a music and jingle scheduler.
-It is not specifically designed to schedule commercials, although many successfully use Creator to schedule commercials.
+It is not specifically designed to schedule commercials, although many smaller stations successfully use Creator to schedule commercials.

-Traffic/billing schedulers are dedicated to scheduling commercials and also provide a client billing facility.
+Traffic schedulers are dedicated to scheduling commercials and often provide a client billing facility.
 These can save a lot of time, particularly when many advertisers are involved, and when each client wants their ads scheduled at specific times of the day.

-Creator Pro integrates with 3rd party traffic schedulers, using the Traffic Importer in the Playlist Editor Natural Log is recommended.
+Creator Pro integrates with 3rd party traffic schedulers.
+One example is Admaster.
+See the Traffic Log Importer chapter in Creator’s documentation, under the Playlist Editor chapter.

 Users often adopt their own system of scheduling commercials with Creator.
 Here are some of them.